marcdekeyser/ubiquitous-octo-spork/index.md

 ---
-title: test of the pages functionality
+title: test of GitHub Pages
 ---